 - 50% on products with added sugar/other sweeteners

-Corporate tax is only applicable to certain industries or companies in the UAE, which are oil companies and branches of foreign banks operating in the country.
-Each emirate in the UAE also has its own corporate tax rate.
+Currently, corporate tax only applies to specific industries or companies in the UAE such as oil companies and branches of foreign banks.
+Also, each emirate has its corporate tax rate.

-Tourist tax is levied by restaurants, hotels, hotel apartments and resorts in the UAE.
-These tourist facilities may charge one or more of these taxes in the UAE:
+Tourists in the country have to pay a special tax at restaurants, hotels, hotel apartments and resorts.
+These facilities may charge one or more of these taxes in the UAE:

 - 10% on room rate